MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-configuration-profile.md

 ## Level 3 - High protection and configuration

 This level expands on what you've configured in levels 1 and 2.
-It adds extra security features commonly used on enterprise devices.
+It adds extra security features used in enterprise level organizations.

 - **Expand password-less authentication** to other services used by your workforce.
 In level 1, you enabled biometrics so users can sign in to their devices with a fingerprint or facial recognition.
 In this level, expand password-less to other parts of the organization.